 Library staff can hand your bag of library materials to you on the sidewalk or bring it to your vehicle parked in front of the library.
 Let us know where you’d like us to bring it when you call.

 Curbside service may be useful if you have mobility issues or a sleeping child in the car, or because of illness.
+Regardless of your reason, you are welcome to use the service!

 by Beth Cronk, Meeker County Librarian